-On October 25, 2021, the Company completed the acquisition of substantially all of the assets of Pugh Funeral Homes and New Hope Memorial Gardens (collectively, the "Pugh Acquisition"), a business consisting of five funeral homes and one cemetery located in central North Carolina.
+On October 25, 2021, the Company completed the Pugh Acquisition, which was comprised of substantially all of the assets of Pugh Funeral Homes and New Hope Memorial Gardens, a business consisting of five funeral homes and one cemetery located in central North Carolina.
 The Pugh Acquisition was funded through the Credit Facility and available cash on hand.